Other Common Names: “Twiga” in Swahili

 Genus & Species: Giraffa camelopardalis

-Listed as Least Concern on the IUCN Red List.
+Listed as Vulnerable on the IUCN Red List.

 Patchy, non-continuous distribution in portions of Africa south of the Sahara.
 Not present in most of western, central, and far southern Africa.

 Savanna, scrub, open acacia woodlands and subtropical and tropical grasslands with trees and bushes.

 Most active during early and late hours of the day.
 Also active during the night.
 Bouts of sleep during the day and night usually last no more than a couple of hours at a time.
 Sleep is usually shallow.
 Deeper sleep typically only lasts for 5-10 minutes at a time.